alexwitherspoon/aviationwx.org/DOCKER_DEPLOYMENT.md

 - `USER`: `aviationwx`

 4) Workflow behavior (`.github/workflows/deploy-docker.yml`):
-- Deploys on push to `main`
+- Deploys on push to `main` (not on PR creation)
-- Deploys when a PR is merged into `main`
 - Can be run manually via workflow_dispatch
+- Post-deploy health checks: waits for containers, checks via `docker compose exec` inside the `web` container, then (optionally) host port

 ### H. Cron for Webcam Refresh